aniljainbgt/Invoices-with-messy-categories-amounts/README.md

 The dataset is a messy invoice data containing almost 100 rows.
 A single transaction (identified with an order id ) has multiple items purchased, means a single row for each order, so merging different items purchased and the amounts together into 2 fields respectively.

-in the cleaned data as shown in the following image (downloaded from [Foresight BI](https://foresightbi.com.ng/microsoft-power-bi/dirty-data-samples-to-practice-on/)):
+In cleaned data we need to keep each item purchased on a single row with its amount data as shown in the following image (downloaded from [Foresight BI](https://foresightbi.com.ng/microsoft-power-bi/dirty-data-samples-to-practice-on/)):

 <img src="Images/messy invoice.jpg">